cepdnaclk/e19-co227-Online-Retail-System/README.md

 ## Project Page

-You can find more information about this project on our [Project Page]([https://cepdnaclk.github.io/e19-co227-Online-Retail-System/]).
+You can find more information about this project on our [Project Page](https://cepdnaclk.github.io/e19-co227-Online-Retail-System/).

 ## Repository

-The source code for this project can be found in our [GitHub Repository]([https://github.com/cepdnaclk/e19-co227-Online-Retail-System]).
+The source code for this project can be found in our [GitHub Repository](https://github.com/cepdnaclk/e19-co227-Online-Retail-System).

 ## Technology Stack

 The project allows students to choose technologies they are comfortable with.
 Some possible technology choices could include:

-- **Front-end**: HTML, CSS, JavaScript, React, Angular, Vue.js
+- **Front-end**: HTML, CSS, JavaScript, React
-- **Back-end**: Node.js, Django, Ruby on Rails, Flask
+- **Back-end**: Node.js
-- **Database**: MySQL, PostgreSQL, MongoDB
+- **Database**: MySQL
-- **Recommender System**: Python, Scikit-learn, Apriori algorithm
+- **Recommender System**: Apriori algorithm

 ## Role: Customer